nikitavoloboev/data/music/music-production/music-production.md

 - [WEBMIDI.js](https://github.com/djipco/webmidi) - Makes it easy to interact with MIDI instruments directly from a web browser or from Node.js.
 - [mu](https://github.com/dbuenzli/mu) - Declarative music for OCaml.
 - [MusicManipulations.jl](https://github.com/JuliaMusic/MusicManipulations.jl) - Manipulate music data, humanize, quantize and analyze music performances with Julia.
+- [Loopers](https://github.com/mwylde/loopers) - Graphical live looper, written in Rust, designed for ease of use and rock-solid stability.

 ## Inspiration